-Lecture 2
+Lecture 2N

 Now we might ask how to determine the size of the nucleus with some certainty.
 Naturally we are probing something we can't see, and we need to probe with an external probe and interpret the results.
-Scattering from the nucleus is a standard tool.
-Since the nucleus contains charges we can use coulomb scattering.
-The first response is to note that we have already done it nearly 100 years ago.
+Scattering from the nucleus is a standard tool, and since the nucleus contains charges we can use coulomb scattering.
+The first response is to note that it has been already done nearly 100 years ago.
 However if you recall, Rutherford scattering assumed that there was a point charge.
 If the probe is to get close enough to see the size of the nucleus we must incorporate this into the analysis.

 Scattering of high-energy (200-500-MeV) electrons was the preferred method, and we will shortly look at the experimental methods.
-However you might well have already worked out how this will work and what the experimental results will look like.
+However you might already have worked out how this will work, and what the experimental results will look like.

-Harking back to Rutherford, I would expect that if the electron doesn't make it close to the nucleus (that is for small scattering angles) the results should be the same.
+Harking back to Rutherford, I would expect that if the electron doe sn't make it close to the nucleus (that is for small scattering angles) the results should be the same.
 It is only when the electron is close enough to discern that the nucleus is not a point that differences might occur.

 A beam of 200-MeV electrons has a deBroglie wavelength of about 10 fm (< diam of a moderate nucleus). (you should check this).
 So we have here a typical problem of a wave scattering around a small object.
-(1997 VCE question). $\sin\theta = n\lambda/d$
+(1997 VCE question). sinq = nl/d